ember-a11y/ember-a11y-testing/README.md

 ### aXe Options

 When using the `a11yAudit` helper, you can pass in `axe-core` options.
-These options are documents on [axe-core.org](https://axe-core.org/docs/#options-parameter).
+These options are documented in the [axe-core API docs](https://www.deque.com/axe/axe-for-web/documentation/api-documentation/#options-parameter).
-The rule definitions are documented on [dequeuniversity.com/rules](https://dequeuniversity.com/rules/axe/3.0).
+The rule definitions are documented on [dequeuniversity.com/rules](https://dequeuniversity.com/rules/axe/3.2).

 ### Testing Usage